 - Make a schedule: Writing out and creating a schedule can help your child follow directions and better understand a routine.
 Printing out picture schedules for your family can help your child visualize what’s expected of them.

 - Keep in contact: Regularly touch base with your child’s intervention services coordinator and other healthcare providers.
 These health professionals can let you know how your child is progressing and give you tips to help your child thrive.

 Development refers to how your child grows and changes over time.
 It includes physical, thinking and problem-solving (cognitive), language and social-emotional development.
 While there are developmental milestones that mark the stages of typical growth, every child is unique.
 If your child has a developmental delay, they’ve not yet gained the skills that experts expect children their age to have.

 Learning that your child has a developmental delay can be concerning.
-But some therapies can help your child with developmental delay function well or keep up with their peers.
-If you have any concerns about your child’s development, please speak with their healthcare provider.
+But therapies can help your child with developmental delay function well or catch up with their peers.
+If you have any concerns about your child’s development, reach out to their healthcare provider.
 Getting a diagnosis and lining up the appropriate therapy can help your child thrive.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy